RevellX/money-tracker/README.md

 # How to run this app

+## Requirements

+This project requires your to install two things on your machine

+1. Latest version of NodeJS
+2. Latest version of Npm

+## Starting development server

 1. Download project and save to your local directory

 2. In root directory run: